 Fact: Older antipsychotic medications like haloperidol (Haldol), chlorpromazine (Thorazine, Largactil), and prochlorperazine (Compro, Darbazine, Neo Darbazine) are more likely to cause tardive dyskinesia.

-But newer atypical antipsychotic medications such as clozapine (Clozaril, FazaClo ODT, Versacloz) and quetiapine (Seroquel) can sometimes cause this side effect, as well.
+But newer antipsychotic medications, sometimes called atypical antipsychotics, second generation antipsychotics, or third generation antipsychotics, including clozapine (Clozaril, FazaClo ODT, Versacloz) and quetiapine (Seroquel), can sometimes cause this side effect, as well.

 Fact: Both tardive dyskinesia and Parkinson’s disease are movement disorders related to dopamine, but they are two different conditions.

-Parkinson’s disease makes it harder to move, while tardive dyskinesia causes too much movement.
+Parkinson’s disease causes tremors and stiffness, while tardive dyskinesia causes sudden movements.
 Because the symptoms can be hard to tell apart, it’s important to see a neurologist for diagnosis.